Anderson991288/Verilog/latches/README.md

                    $stime, clk, s, r, qa, qg, qms, qff);

         // Control inputs
-        /* 's' and 'r' are changed to produce state changes in
-         * various conditions.
-Delays are relative to the previous
-         * assignments.
-Absolute times are shown as comments. */

         #8  r = 1;    // t = 8
         #17 r = 0;    // t = 25
         #9  s = 1;    // t = 34